celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

 [this folder](https://github.com/celikkoseoglu/celikk-personal-website/tree/master/src/blog).
 With
-the new approach, I only add the markdown file under the [_posts](https://github.com/celikkoseoglu/celikk-personal-website-nextjs/tree/master/_posts) directory and automatic Vercem deployments take care of the rest.
+the new approach, I only add the markdown file under the [_posts](https://github.com/celikkoseoglu/celikk-personal-website-nextjs/tree/master/_posts) directory and automatic Vercel deployments take care of the rest.
 One less file to worry about, one less point of failure.

 #### 5) Dependencies, Cache Config and Overall Less Maintenance Requirement